Luby's shooting: Incident

-On October 16, 1991, 35-year-old George Hennard, an unemployed former merchant seaman, drove a blue 1987 Ford Ranger pickup truck through the plate-glass front window of a Luby's Cafeteria in Killeen, Texas, at 12:39 p.m.
+On October 16, 1991, 35-year-old George Hennard, an unemployed former Merchant Marine seaman, drove a blue 1987 Ford Ranger pickup truck through the plate-glass front window of a Luby's Cafeteria in Killeen, Texas, at 12:39 p.m.
 October 16 was Boss's Day, and the cafeteria was unusually crowded with around 150 people.
 Hennard then began firing from inside the truck while holding Glock 17 and Ruger P89 pistols; the first victim was veterinarian Michael Griffith.
 Hennard exited the truck and yelled, "All women of Killeen and Belton are vipers!
 This is what you've done to me and my family!
-This is what Bell County did to me ... this is payback day!"
+This is what Bell County did to me ...this is payback day!"
 He then opened fire on the patrons and staff with both pistols.
 Hennard then circled around the cafeteria, selectively picking his victims.
-Hennard said "You bitch" to a woman before fatally shooting her.
+He said "You bitch" to a woman before fatally shooting her.

-Hennard saw another woman hiding underneath a bench near the serving line and said "Hiding from me, bitch?" before shooting her dead.
-Hennard then approached Steve Ernst who was hiding underneath a table before shooting him.
+Hennard saw another woman hiding underneath a bench near the serving line and said, "Hiding from me, bitch?" before shooting her dead.
+He then approached Steve Ernst, who was hiding underneath a table, before shooting him.
 Ernst then rolled over, holding his stomach.
-The shooter then approached a woman with a crying baby.
-He barked at the woman, saying, "You with the baby.
+Hennard then approached a woman with a crying baby.
+He barked at her, saying, "You with the baby.
 Get out before I change my mind."
-The woman ran out, holding the baby in her arms.
-After the woman left, Hennard shot Ernst's wife in the arm which went clean through and instead killed 70-year-old Venice Ellen Henehan, Ernst's mother-in-law.
+She ran out, holding the baby in her arms.
+After she left, Hennard shot Ernst's wife in the arm.
+The bullet passed through and killed 70-year-old Venice Ellen Henehan, Ernst's mother-in-law.

 During a brief lull in the shooting, Hennard approached the table of 28-year-old Tommy Vaughan in the rear of the cafeteria.

-Huddled on the floor beside a window, Vaughn threw himself through the window, creating an escape route for others.
+Huddled on the floor beside a window, Vaughan threw himself through the window, creating an escape route for others.
 Dozens of people pushed, shoved, and knocked each other down as they made their escape.
-When police arrived a few minutes later, a third of the victims had managed to escape.
+By the time police arrived a few minutes later, a third of them had managed to escape.

 Hennard reloaded at least three times before police arrived and engaged in a brief shootout.
-Wounded, he retreated to an area between the two bathrooms (people were hiding in these bathrooms and had blocked their doors).
+Wounded, he retreated to an area between the two bathrooms (people were hiding in them and had blocked their doors).
 Police repeatedly ordered Hennard to surrender, but he refused, saying, "No, I'm going to kill more people."
-Hennard was shot twice more by police, in the abdomen.
-Having depleted ammunition for one of his weapons and his injuries growing more severe, he shot himself in the head with the final bullet.
-He had shot and killed 23 people — 10 of them with single shots to the head at point blank range — and wounded another 27.
+He was shot twice more by police, in the abdomen.
+Having depleted ammunition for one of his weapons and his injuries growing more severe, he committed suicide by shooting himself in the head with the final bullet.
+He had shot and killed 23 people—10 of them with single shots to the head at point blank range—and wounded another 27.

+Hennard discharged his weapons about 80 times during the shooting, and police discharged their weapons about 30 times.
+Only Hennard was struck by police gunfire.